joaovirgili/bloc_example/README.md

 On the otherhand, when using the BLOC button it doesn't occurs.

 ## Conclusion
-That's why most (not all) of the times BLOC should be used: Widgets dont' rebuild everytime an state is changed.
+That's why most (not all) of the times BLOC should be used: Widgets don't rebuild everytime state changes.

 ## Getting Started